Magnusaur/aesth-prog/mini_ex/mini_ex2/README.md

 # A Fun Drawing
 This week's task was to create something fun(ny) through the use of simple shapes.
 Check out my [interactive smiley](https://cdn.rawgit.com/Magnusaur/aesth-prog/566d5490/mini_ex/mini_ex2/p5/empty-example/index.html).
-You can click and move the mouth and the eyes will follow you around.
+You can click and move the mouth and nose and the eyes will follow you around.

 ![alt](https://github.com/Magnusaur/aesth-prog/blob/master/mini_ex/mini_ex2/face.png)